 - Taxes on airfare

 - Transfers in Ilulissat and Nuuk

-- Three nights of accommodation with breakfast in Ilulissat and Nuuk
+- Three nights of accommodation with breakfast (B) in Ilulissat

-- Information meeting in Ilulissat the night before embarking on the cruise
+- Information meeting in Ilulissat the night prior to the coastal voyage

-- Cruise onboard M/V Sarfak Ittuk with outside, twin berth cabin
+- Transportation onboard M/V Sarfak Ittuk with outside, twin berth cabin

 - Local representatives in Ilulissat and Nuuk

 - Guiding during the coastal voyage portion of the trip

 - Meals other than those indicated in the itinerary above (option to add-in meal plan onboard the ferry)